|Head of Department|

 One written independent investigation, based on the collection of both primary data and secondary information.

 Every Thursday between 3-4pm the Geography department runs a ‘Geography Club’ for Year 7 and 8 pupils to attend.
 The club is led by a geography teacher, but pupils are encouraged to carry out activities that they enjoy and find interesting.
 Larger projects in the club have included creating a papier mache volcano and 3D map, creating famous high-rise buildings from around the world such as the Empire State Building and Eiffel Tower using lollypop sticks and researching and preparing a presentation on a country they have close links with.
 During the summer term, the good weather enables us to utilize the school playing field and carry out investigative tasks created and led by the pupils.

 Primary Liaison is an important element of our work and we enjoy good links with all our primary partner schools.
 The Geography department aims to work closely with its partner Primary Schools both to aid the transition for children from Year 6 to Stanwell and to aid continuity in the Geography curriculum.

 An opportunity to spend a day at Stanwell School is offered to the pupils of all our feeder Primary Schools.
 During this day the children follow a timetable of lessons so that they can experience how the school works whilst having the security of the presence of their fellow class mates.
 Pupils attend a Geography lesson within the department to get a taste of what’s to come in Year Seven Geography at Stanwell.

-During these geography sessions the pupils complete tasks linked to ‘It’s a hard Life’’ .
+During these geography sessions the pupils can cover a range of 21st century themes for example ‘It’s a hard Life’’ .
 The aims of these tasks are to Understand the Difficulties Facing People Living In Poorer Countries of the World.

 © 2014-2017 Ysgol Stanwell School.
 All rights reserved.
 Back to the top.